Capital gains tax

 Any unused AEA cannot be carried forward or back.
 Each spouse or civil partner gets their own AEA.

-Individuals who are resident in the UK, but not domiciled here, and who use the remittance basis of taxation (other than in the case where the remittance basis applies automatically because unremitted foreign income and gains are less than £2,000) are not entitled to an AEA.
+Up until the 2024/25 tax year, individuals who were resident in the UK, but not domiciled here, and who used the remittance basis of taxation (other than in the case where the remittance basis applied automatically because unremitted foreign income and gains were less than £2,000) were not entitled to an AEA.

 Individuals who are non-resident who may be liable to CGT on the disposal of UK land and property are entitled to an AEA.